 Each state in the United States of America is special and has something to offer.
-Unfortunately, people tend to focus on the big states or the unique states like Florida, California and New York when looking for a spot to visit during summer vacation or spring break.
+Unfortunately, people tend to focus on the bigger or unique states like Florida, California and New York when looking for a spot to visit during summer vacation or spring break.

-When people vacation, they focus their vacations on warm spots, historical spots or busy cities.
-They often forget about smaller or more rural states, even though these states have a lot to offer.
+Vacationers usually search for warm locations, historical places or busy cities.
+They often forget about smaller or more rural states, even though these have a lot to offer.

 While Missouri isn’t often talked about, it offers a lot of great vacation spots.
-From great views to the beautiful landscape, Missouri is filled with opportunities that are just as good a vacation spot as any of the more popular states or sites.
+From great views to beautiful landscapes, Missouri is filled with opportunities that are just as good for vacation as any of the more popular states or sites.